nicklockwood/SwiftFormat/README.md

 Known issues
 ---------------

+* The `--self insert` option can only recognize locally declared member variables, not ones inherited from superclasses or extensions, so it cannot insert missing `self` references for those.
+Note that the reverse is not true: `--self remove` should remove *all* redundant `self` references.

 * The `trailingClosures` rule will sometimes generate ambiguous code that breaks your program.
 For this reason, the rule is disabled by default.
 It is recommended that you apply this rule manually and review the changes, rather than including it in an automatic formatting process.

 * Under rare circumstances, SwiftFormat may misinterpret a generic type followed by an `=` sign as a pair of `<` and `>=` expressions.
 For example, the following case would be handled incorrectly: